 Other contaminants in our air can also cause inflammation, irritation, and other illnesses that can have health impacts.
 These contaminants can enter from outdoors (think car exhaust) or be generated by a gas stove, cleaners, a furnace, or things we burn like candles and incense.
 There is up to five times more pollution indoors than outdoors.
 We spend 90 percent of our time indoors, and clean air is critical to our overall health and well-being.

 Air filtration is the process of removing airborne particles from the air by using filters.
-These air filters trap contaminants—toxins, dust, and pollen—before the air is recirculated by the HVAC system.
+These air filtration systems trap contaminants—toxins, dust, and pollen—before the air is recirculated by the HVAC system.
 Air purification is the process of sanitizing the air by neutralizing airborne toxins (bacteria, viruses, gases, and other pathogens).
-There are different technologies that can neutralize contaminants, and some are safer than others and should be researched and understood.
+There are different air purification technologies that can neutralize contaminants, and some are safer than others and should be researched and understood.
 These include ultraviolet-C (UVC) radiation, oxidation, antimicrobials, etc. Subtractive technologies (removing things from the air) are safer than additive technologies (where things are being proactively put in the air) to combat contaminants.
 Examples of additive technology would be ionization, ozone, hydrogen peroxide, etc. When proactively putting things into the air to combat contaminants, you must consider that you are breathing these things into your lungs and these things are also able to go out and react with things in the environment—cleaners, paints, etc. The by-products from these reactions are unknown and could be harmful.